AB 1001 Education: sexual orientation: nondiscrimination

 262.2. (a) The President of the University of California and the chancellor of each University of California campus has primary responsibility for ensuring that campus programs and activities are free from discrimination based on ethnic group identification, religion, age, sex, sexual orientation, color, or physical or mental disability.

-(b) This section applies to the University of California only to the extent that the Regents of the University of California, by appropriate resolution, make it applicable.
+to the extent that the Regents of the University of California,

 SEC.
 5.